 Building the Financial Engine of the Future: A New Managed Services Model

-Huron and a large West Coast health system designed a collaboration that would provide the nonprofit healthcare provider with the infrastructure to achieve its business goals while remaining aligned to its mission, vision and culture.
+Huron and an academic medical center designed a collaboration that would provide the healthcare system with the infrastructure to achieve its business goals while remaining aligned to its mission, vision and culture.

-As part of a broader effort to achieve its strategic vision, address future healthcare challenges and prepare for growth, a large West Coast healthcare system needed a comprehensive, sustainable approach to cost reductions and revenue improvements.
+As part of a broader effort to achieve its strategic vision, address future healthcare challenges and prepare for growth, leaders at an academic medical center needed a comprehensive, sustainable approach to cost reductions and revenue improvements.
 This included a plan to standardize, modernize and consolidate revenue cycle operations across the enterprise.

 Additionally, leaders were looking for a delivery model that could utilize the organization’s existing technology and be flexible enough to support their broader transformation goals while maintaining business continuity through unpredictable events such the COVID-19 pandemic.

 Based on past experiences, the leadership team knew traditional outsourcing of revenue cycle functions would not meet the health system’s dynamic needs.
 Leaders needed an organization with the depth and breadth of expertise to help them not only tailor an industry-leading revenue cycle team but also maximize their current technology and maintain a strong culture focused on their mission.

 After evaluating various business models, Huron and the health system designed a multiyear collaboration for Huron to manage the organization’s revenue cycle operations.
 The relationship between Huron and the organization was grounded in a shared vision and commitment that prioritized cultivating loyalty with patients, providers and communities; engaging and aligning associates; building a trusting and scalable relationship; and achieving industry-leading revenue performance.

 The initial phase of the journey began with the following efforts: